Kawachinagano

 Kawachinagano (河内長野市, Kawachinagano-shi) is a city located in Osaka Prefecture, Japan.
 As of 31 January 2022, the city had an estimated population of 101,649 in 47493 households and a population density of 930 persons per km^{2}.
 The total area of the city is 109.63 sqkm.

 Geography

 Kawachinagano is located in the southeastern part of Osaka prefecture, separated from Nara and Wakayama Prefectures by the Izumi Mountains and Mount Kongō.
 The city is roughly triangular in area with the apex at the north.
 Approximately 70 percent of the city area is forested, and there are two major rivers: the Ishikawa (the larger) and the Amamigawa (a tributary of the Yamato River).
 In the southern foothills, the tourist name "Okukawachi" is used, and there are many historical sites and buildings.
-The city center it is about 30 minutes to Namba Station in central Osaka and about one hour to Kansai International Airport.
+The city center it is about 30 minutes to Namba Station by local rail in central Osaka and about one hour to Kansai International Airport.
 Much of the city is within the borders of the Kongō-Ikoma-Kisen Quasi-National Park.